PHOTOS: Courtesy, Ruckus.

 In the introduction to Opacity and the Closet, Queer Tactics in Foucault, Barthes, and Warhol, queer theorist Nicholas De Villiers explores the limits of the “closet” metaphor, and thus, the larger queer obligation to reveal oneself.
 He writes that homosexuality and queerness “is treated as an object of knowledge, something spoken about, rather than as a positionality from which it is possible to know and to speak.
 A queering of biographical forms is therefore a crucial strategy.”
 The body prints are an exploration of this strategy and principle.
 Ferris noted in an interview with The Brooklyn Rail that “people are obsessed with the maker.
 The biographic thing where women painters are paired together, young are separated from the old, all of that is so anti-art to me.
 There is an element to the body prints that was just like, ‘If you want to know about me, here I am.’”
 Ferris goes on to say, “You see everything, but you don’t.
 That kind of controlled unfurling is queer.”

 While *O*P*E*N* is not the first major exhibition in Louisville this year to include themes of identity, opacity, and visibility, other efforts have been heavy-handed, at best, and difficult to follow.
-In *O*P*E*N* there is a unique clarity and richness to the work put forth by Keltie Ferris, as well as her notions of what it means to be an artist.
+In *O*P*E*N* there is a unique clarity and richness to the work put forth by Keltie Ferris, as well as his notions of what it means to be an artist.
 The show feels both present and playfully evasive, while maintaining a fresh and believable sincerity.
 For either a Louisvillian, or a visiting patron of the Speed Art Museum, there is an inescapable intrigue about the person of Keltie Ferris.
-Nonetheless, as she and her work point out, the questions that are raised about her story are going to reveal much more about their inquisitor than anything about the artist herself.
+Nonetheless, the questions that are raised about his story are going to reveal much more about their inquisitor than anything about the artist himself.

 Keltie Ferris: *O*P*E*N* is on display on the second floor of the Speed Art Museum through February 3, 2019.